Icinga/icinga2/doc/3-monitoring-basics.md

 In this inherited example from above all hosts with the `var` `mssql_port` set will be added as members to the host group `mssql`.

+## <a id="notifications"></a> Notifications

+Notifications for service and host problems are an integral part of your monitoring setup.

+When a host or service is in a downtime, a problem has been acknowledged or the dependency logic determined that the host/service is unreachable, no notirications are sent.
+You can configure additional type and state filters refining the notifications being actually sent.

+There are many ways of sending notifications, e.g. by e-mail, XMPP, IRC, Twitter, etc. On its own Icinga 2 does not know how to send notifications.
+Instead it relies on external mechanisms such as shell scripts to notify users.

+A notification specification requires one or more users (and/or user groups) who will be notified in case of problems.
+These users must have all custom attributes defined which will be used in the `NotificationCommand` on execution.

+The user `icingaadmin` in the example below will get notified only on `WARNING` and `CRITICAL` states and `problem` and `recovery` notification types.

+    object User "icingaadmin" {
+      display_name = "Icinga 2 Admin"
+      enable_notifications = true
+      states = [ OK, Warning, Critical ]
+      types = [ Problem, Recovery ]
+      email = "icinga@localhost"
+    }

+If you don't set the `states` and `types` configuration attributes for the `User` object, notifications for all states and types will be sent.

+You should choose which information you (and your notified users) are interested in case of emergency, and also which information does not provide any value to you and your environment.

+An example notification command is explained [here](#notification-commands).

+You can add all shared attributes to a `Notification` template which is inherited to the defined notifications.
+That way you'll save duplicated attributes in each `Notification` object.
+Attributes can be overridden locally.

+    template Notification "generic-notification" {
+      interval = 15m

+      command = "mail-service-notification"

+      states = [ Warning, Critical, Unknown ]
+      types = [ Problem, Acknowledgement, Recovery, Custom, FlappingStart, FlappingEnd, DowntimeStart,DowntimeEnd, DowntimeRemoved ]

+      period = "24x7"
+    }

+The time period `24x7` is shipped as example configuration with Icinga 2.

+Use the `apply` keyword to create `Notification` objects for your services:

+    apply Notification "mail" to Service {
+      import "generic-notification"

+      command = "mail-notification"
+      users = [ "icingaadmin" ]

+      assign where service.name == "mysql"
+    }

+Instead of assigning users to notifications, you can also add the `user_groups` attribute with a list of user groups to the `Notification` object.
+Icinga 2 will send notifications to all group members.

+### <a id="notification-escalations"></a> Notification Escalations

+When a problem notification is sent and a problem still exists after re-notification you may want to escalate the problem to the next support level.
+A different approach is to configure the default notification by email, and escalate the problem via sms if not already solved.

+You can define notification start and end times as additional configuration attributes making the `Notification` object a so-called `notification escalation`.
+Using templates you can share the basic notification attributes such as users or the `interval` (and override them for the escalation then).

+Using the example from above, you can define additional users being escalated for sms notifications between start and end time.

+    object User "icinga-oncall-2nd-level" {
+      display_name = "Icinga 2nd Level"

+      vars.mobile = "+1 555 424642"
+    }

+    object User "icinga-oncall-1st-level" {
+      display_name = "Icinga 1st Level"

+      vars.mobile = "+1 555 424642"
+    }

+Define an additional `NotificationCommand` for SMS notifications.

+> **Note**
+>
+> The example is not complete as there are many different SMS providers.
+> Please note that sending SMS notifications will require an SMS provider
+> or local hardware with a SIM card active.

+    object NotificationCommand "sms-notification" {
+       command = [
+         PluginDir + "/send_sms_notification",
+         "$mobile$",
+         "..."
+    }

+The two new notification escalations are added onto the host `localhost` and its service `ping4` using the `generic-notification` template.
+The user `icinga-oncall-2nd-level` will get notified by SMS (`sms-notification` command) after `30m` until `1h`.

+> **Note**
+>
+> The `interval` was set to 15m in the `generic-notification`
+> template example.
+Lower that value in your escalations by using a secondary
+> template or overriding the attribute directly in the `notifications` array
+> position for `escalation-sms-2nd-level`.

+If the problem does not get resolved or acknowledged preventing further notifications the `escalation-sms-1st-level` user will be escalated `1h` after the initial problem was notified, but only for one hour (`2h` as `end` key for the `times` dictionary).

+    apply Notification "mail" to Service {
+      import "generic-notification"

+      command = "mail-notification"
+      users = [ "icingaadmin" ]

+      assign where service.name == "ping4"
+    }

+    apply Notification "escalation-sms-2nd-level" to Service {
+      import "generic-notification"

+      command = "sms-notification"
+      users = [ "icinga-oncall-2nd-level" ]

+      times = {
+        begin = 30m
+        end = 1h
+      }

+      assign where service.name == "ping4"
+    }

+    apply Notification "escalation-sms-1st-level" to Service {
+      import "generic-notification"

+      command = "sms-notification"
+      users = [ "icinga-oncall-1st-level" ]

+      times = {
+        begin = 1h
+        end = 2h
+      }

+      assign where service.name == "ping4"
+    }

+### <a id="first-notification-delay"></a> First Notification Delay

+Sometimes the problem in question should not be notified when the first notification happens, but a defined time duration afterwards.
+In Icinga 2 you can use the `times` dictionary and set `begin = 15m` as key and value if you want to suppress notifications in the first 15 minutes.
+Leave out the `end` key - if not set, Icinga 2 will not check against any end time for this notification.

+    apply Notification "mail" to Service {
+      import "generic-notification"

+      command = "mail-notification"
+      users = [ "icingaadmin" ]

+      times.begin = 15m // delay first notification

+      assign where service.name == "ping4"
+    }

+### <a id="notification-filters-state-type"></a> Notification Filters by State and Type

+If there are no notification state and type filter attributes defined at the `Notification` or `User` object Icinga 2 assumes that all states and types are being notified.

+Available state and type filters for notifications are:

+    template Notification "generic-notification" {

+      states = [ Warning, Critical, Unknown ]
+      types = [ Problem, Acknowledgement, Recovery, Custom, FlappingStart, FlappingEnd, DowntimeStart, DowntimeEnd, DowntimeRemoved ]
+    }

+If you are familiar with Icinga 1.x `notification_options` please note that they have been split into type and state, and allow more fine granular filtering for example on downtimes and flapping.
+You can filter for acknowledgements and custom notifications too.

 ## <a id="timeperiods"></a> Time Periods